Gaussian Process Latent Variable Modeling for Few-shot Time Series Forecasting: Introduction

 \section{Introduction}

-With the ongoing digitalization of societal and industrial processes and the increasing deployment of cyber-physical and IoT systems, massive time series data is being generated to enable value creation by means of a variety of analyses.
-A multivariate time series is a collection of time-aligned time series.
-In the paper, we study the forecasting of multivariate time series, where the objective is to predict future observations given historical observations.
-Accurate forecasting is dependent on the capture of complex temporal correlations among observations as well as the capture of multivariate correlations among different time series.
-Both are challenging and render the problem difficult.
+\IEEEPARstart{W}{ith} the ongoing digitalization of societal and industrial processes and the increasing deployment of cyber-physical and IoT systems, massive time series data are being generated to enable value creation through a variety of analyses.
+Accurate time series forecasting can improve resource allocation, optimize industrial production processes, and enhance urban management.

-To forecast the next $F$ observations into the future, existing deep methods, including recurrent neural networks \cite{wang2018multilevel,bai2019passenger}, temporal convolutional networks \cite{wu2019graph,campos2021unsupervised} and transformers \cite{lim2021temporal,wu2021autoformer,zhou2021informer}, all use similar mechanisms to train deep models.
-Given a time series, where observations are recorded from time 1 to $t$ these methods first split the entire time series into small subsequences of length $L+F$.
-These subsequences are then used as training data to learn a neural network model.
-Finally, the resulting model predicts a sequence of $F$ future observations when fed a sequence of $L$ observations.
-Intuitively, the better the learned models are at capturing correlations among the $L$ most recent observations and the $F$ future observations in the training data, the better their forecasting accuracy.

-Following existing methods \cite{bai2019passenger,wu2021autoformer,lim2021temporal,oreshkin2019n}, we quantify the correlation between two observations by means of a similarity score between the two.
-We categorize correlations as being either temporal or multivariate. {\it Temporal correlations} refer to the influence of historical observations on future observations.
-For example, historical climate observations are helpful for climate prediction due to temporal correlations between historical and future observations.
-Temporal correlations are either local or global.
-As shown in \autoref{fig:Correlations}(a), {\it local temporal correlations} capture the influence of the $L$ most recent observations on the $F$ future observations. {\it Global temporal correlations} capture the influence of the observations in the entire time series, extending well before the most recent $L$ observations, as shown in \autoref{fig:Correlations}(b).

-{\it Multivariate correlations} refer to the influence of one time series to another.
-For example, carbon dioxide time series correlate with temperature time series.
-As for temporal correlations, multivariate correlations may also be local or global. {\it Local multivariate correlations} are correlations among subsequences of the $L$ most recent observations from multiple time series, as shown in \autoref{fig:Correlations}(a). {\it Global multivariate correlations} are correlations between pairs of subsequences across the entire multivariate time series, as shown in \autoref{fig:Correlations}(b).

-While the ability of a method to capture these correlations influences its forecasting accuracy significantly, capturing the correlations in a meaningful manner is difficult.
-We address two key challenges.

-{\bf Challenge 1:} It is difficult for existing deep methods to capture global temporal correlations due to how they are trained.
-In particular, the training data subsequences capture only local temporal correlations among $L$ historical and $F$ future observations.
-Once a time series is split into subsequences, the temporal alignment between the subsequences is lost.
-This makes it difficult to determine which subsequences are more important to future observations.
-Thus, existing methods fail to capture the global temporal correlations.